I was sitting with a group of teenage girls. We had been discussing the dynamics of sexual violence with a Myths vs Facts activity.

 - It perpetuates a shame-based sex education for teenage girls and bolsters the “conquest” mentality for boys (i.e. “I’m going to pop your cherry!”)

 - It reinforces the shame of a rape victim who has never had sex before.
-If you were raped before you had sex – before you chose to have sex with someone of your own free will – you are not damaged goods.
+If you were raped before you had sex – before you chose to have sex with someone when both of you fully consented – you are not damaged goods (nothing makes you “damaged goods” because you’re a human being, not an object).
 You are not broken.
 Your worth and value as a human being is no different than before.
-Your hymen, unless it is healing, is just like it was before the assault.
+Your hymen, unless it is healing from injury, is just like it was before the assault.
 It’s still intact, even after sex.
 And you are still a virgin until you make the choice to have sex [with another consenting person of a legal age].

 Want another great video?
 Watch College Humor’s Emily explain The Truth About Hymens.